adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 ## 2. No assertions in before or after hooks

-beforeAll, beforeEach, afterAll, afterEach hooks should not have assertions.
+`beforeAll, beforeEach, afterAll, afterEach` hooks should not have assertions.
 Preconditions/postconditions should contain only pure actions (for example, [authorization](https://playwright.dev/docs/test-auth#sign-in-with-beforeeach)).
 Checks should be done inside tests.

 If you still need to check something in preconditions/postconditions, then use [try...catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) and/or [throw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) errors.

 ## 3. No actions without expectations

-After all actions in tests: clicks, hovers, gotos, etc., should be an assertion with an expectation to check that the action was definitely committed.
+After all actions in tests, such as clicks, hovers, gotos, etc., there should be an assertion with an expectation to check that the action was definitely committed.

 ```JavaScript
 test("Should open menu", async () => {